-5.7.1 Pronunciation of English terms and acronyms
+5.7.1 English pronunciation

-Generally speaking, English terms and product names left unlocalized in target material should be pronounced the English way.
+In general, English terms and product names left unlocalized in target material should be pronounced the English way.
 For instance, Microsoft must be pronounced the English way.
 However, if your language has an established pronunciation for some common term (such as "server") the local pronunciation should be used.
 Moreover, pronunciation can be adapted to the Spanish phonetic system if the original pronunciation sounds very awkward in Spanish.

-- Generally speaking, English terms and product names should be pronounced in English with a slight Spanish accent - If numbers are involved, pronounce them in Spanish, e.g.: Windows 10 is pronounced "Windows diez" / 'uiN.dous 'djes /. - "r" is always pronounced the Spanish way (rolling r; the "r" in "release" like the "r" in "rosa")
+- In general, English terms and product names should be pronounced in English with a slight Spanish accent - If numbers are involved, pronounce them in Spanish, e.g.: Windows 10 is pronounced "Windows diez" / 'μiN.dous 'diεs /. - "r" is always pronounced the Spanish way (rolling r; the "r" in "release" like the "r" in "rosa")

 Example Phonetics Comment SecurID [sı'kjuər aı di:] .NET [dot net] Do not pronounce "punto net", this is a proper name.
-Skype [es'kaip] 🐠 An epenthetic e- is always inserted before initial consonant cluster [sk] in Spanish.
-Also, the final consonant may be hard to hear, since this sound is not usual at the end of Spanish words and is usually followed by an intrusive vowel to make pronunciation easier.
+Skype [skaip] 🕩 It's the official name of the product, and should be pronounced as in English.